barbazul/1kfa/mod_guide_gm.md

 "What we found on the werewolves" on a blank card, and give that to one of the players.

-Later in the game, when the rules demand Pack cards be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.
+Later in the game, when the rules demand Item or Pack cards be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.
+It can even be considered *precious* if the fiction supports it.

 ---